 The PSAT/NMSQT is the practice SAT test as well as the qualifying test for the National Merit Competition.
 Many homeschoolers are interested in the test for the possibility of scholarship awards.
 The year that counts for scholarships is junior year but some students take the test for additional practice in 9th and/or 10th grade.

 Colleges do not see these scores, so they are just for students to gain testing experience and identify what areas they need to work on before they take the SAT.
 The test consists of three sections – Math, Critical Reading, and Writing Skills.
 The tests is under three hours long and there is no essay.
 It is offered in October each year and homeschoolers register through their local public or private school.
 Costs vary slightly as schools can charge an administrative fee, but the total cost will be under $20.
-Starting in Spring 2016 the College Board is offering a new test called the PSAT 10 which will be available for 10th graders who would like to practice for the PSAT and SAT tests.

 Advanced Placement (AP)